jacobcwildes/Submarine_Capstone/README.md

 As per usual, it is never a super easy process to set anything up.
 To flash the Raspberry Pi Jacob opted to use the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 This tool allows for easy flashing of SD cards.
 However, when perusing the options to install the Ubuntu environment, as of the date of flashing (7/23), there was no 64-bit Ubuntu 20.04.5 LTS desktop option.
 The only option was a server version.
 Without much other option, the server option works as a good enough base.
 In Jacob's experience, even if a Wi-Fi setting is given in the imager, it still fails to find a network connection when the server is booted (note that the server version is only a command line).

+*NOTE*: For easiest plug and play ability, use the username "controller" for the controller and "ubuntu" for the submarine.
+If these are not followed, the systemd files will have to be modified so that the absolute paths line up.
+Systemd does not yet have access to the $USER environment variable so it cannot be flexible unfortunately.

 In order to solve these networking woes, we need to modify our netplan file.
 This can be done by running
 ```sudoedit /etc/netplan/<filename>.yaml```
 where "filename" is the first entry that shows up when you hit tab a couple times.
 In Jacob's case it was 50-cloud-init.yaml, though your mileage may vary.